giacomociti/iride/README.md

 ![](https://github.com/giacomociti/iride/blob/master/tests/Ask.PNG)

-It also provides typed input parameters and (for SELECT queries) typed _Result_ objects.
+It also provides typed input parameters and (for SELECT queries) typed `Result` objects.
+In the following example the type provider generates a type `Q` with a static method `GetText` and a type `Q.Result`.
+The former to set input parameters (replacing _$INT_ with _42_ in the example).
+The latter is a typed wrapper of `SparqlResult` objects, with properties corresponding to the output variables (`s` ans `IRI_p` in the example) of the query.

 ```fs
 type Q = SparqlQueryProvider<"SELECT * WHERE { ?s ?IRI_p $INT }">